Turtle hatchlings racing to the sea. Photo: Queensland Government.

 The coast and hinterland are rich in cultural history and are part of the Gooreng Gooreng Aboriginal people’s traditional country.

-Deepwater was gazetted as a national park in 1988, protecting 4090 ha of undisturbed coastal freshwater ecosystems remaining on the Wide Bay coastline.
-In 1994 Round Hill National Park (gazetted in 1979) was included in Deepwater National Park and Deepwater Resources Reserve was added in 2001, increasing the park's total area to 4730 ha.
+Deepwater was gazetted as a national park in 1988, protecting 4090 hectares of undisturbed coastal freshwater ecosystems remaining on the Wide Bay coastline.
+In 1994 Round Hill National Park (gazetted in 1979) was included in Deepwater National Park and Deepwater Regional Park was added in 2001, increasing the park's total area to 4730 hectares.